Medical Tourism Statistics & Facts

 How big is the market?

-Finding the answer to this question can be challenging.
-Estimates vary widely among world's the top research firms.
-This uncertainty results from inconsistencies in defining medical travel and a lack of verifiable data at the country level.
+Finding the answer to this question can be challenging, as estimates and forecasts vary widely among world's the top research firms.
+These disparities arise from inconsistencies in defining medical travel and a lack of verifiable data at the country level.

-Patients Beyond Borders' editors define a medical traveler as anyone who travels across national borders for the purpose of receiving medical care.
-We do not count expatriates, tourists in need of emergency medical care, companions accompanying medical travelers, or multiple episodes that occur over the course of one trip.
+Patients Beyond Borders' editors define a medical traveler as anyone who travels across international borders for the purpose of receiving medical care.
+We do not count in-country expatriates, tourists in need of emergency medical care, companions accompanying medical travelers, or multiple patient episodes that occur over the course of one trip.

-With these variables in mind, we believe the market size is $20-35 billion, based on approximately seven million patients worldwide spending an average of $3,000-5,000 per surgery (including all medically-related costs; not including patient travel, accompanying companions or accommodations).
-We estimate some 750,000 Americans will travel outside the US for medical care this year (2013).
+With these variables in mind, we believe the market size is USD 24-40 billion, based on approximately eight million cross-border patients worldwide spending an average of USD 3,000-5,000 per visit, including all medically-related costs, cross-border and local transport, inpatient stay and accommodations.
+We estimate some 900,000 Americans will travel outside the US for medical care this year (2013).

 Is the market growing?

 Yes.
 The world population is aging and becoming more affluent at rates that surpass the availability of quality healthcare resources.
-These key drivers are forcing patients to pursue cross-border healthcare options.
-We estimate the worldwide medical tourism market is growing at a rate of 25-35%.
+In addition, out-of-pocket medical costs of critical and elective procedures continue to rise, while nations offering universal care are faced with ever-increasing resource burdens.
+These drivers are forcing patients to pursue cross-border healthcare options either to save money or to avoid long waits for treatment.
+We estimate the worldwide medical tourism market is growing at a rate of 15-25%, with rates highest in North, Southeast and South Asia.

 How much can you save?

-Using US costs across a variety of specialties and procedures as a benchmark, average range of savings for the top ten destinations:
+Using US costs across a variety of specialties and procedures as a benchmark, average range of savings for the most-traveled destinations:

 - Brazil: 25-40%